Matzefritz/HiWonder_MentorPi/README.md

 <br>
 <br>

-# Quality of Life Additions
+# Quality of Life Additions and Some Tips

 ## Terminator
 As you may already noticed, you often have to work with many terminals in paralel.
 A tiling terminal emulator can help with this. `Terminator` is a nice choice.